ThiagoPanini/xplotter/README.md

 Installing collected packages: six, pytz, python-dateutil, pyparsing, numpy, kiwisolver, cycler, scipy, pandas, matplotlib, seaborn, xplotter
 Successfully installed cycler-0.10.0 kiwisolver-1.3.1 matplotlib-3.2.1 numpy-1.20.2 pandas-1.1.5 pyparsing-2.4.7 python-dateutil-2.8.1 pytz-2021.1 scipy-1.6.3 seaborn-0.11.1 six-1.15.0 xplotter-0.0.3
 ```
 ___

+## Examples

+In this session, you will see some usage examples of xplotter on real problems using data.
+After installing the package, it's important to know how to use it and how to extract the real power of it.

+### Insights Module

+As you could see by this time, the insights module from xplotter have a lot of functions that can directly deliver

+___
 **_Work in progress_**